Simon-Drohsen/Notizen/command-line-notizen.md

 * (Pfeil nach rechts) redirects standard output of a command to a file, overwriting previous content.

-* (Pfeil nach rechts) redirects standard output of a command to a file, appending new content to old content.
+* (2 Pfeile nach rechts) redirects standard output of a command to a file, appending new content to old content.

 * < redirects standard input to a command.